rsangole/rsangole/README.md

 ### Hi there 👋

-I'm a data scientist at Apple where my work focuses on time-series forecasting and dashboarding.
-Before Apple, I worked as a data science manager at Cummins, an automotive engineering company, where I focused on developing time-series anomaly detection algorithms for engine health monitoring.
-In my former career, I worked as a mechanical engineer with a focus on computational stress, vibration and fatigue modeling.
+I'm a data scientist focusing on time-series analyses and forecasting in R. I've worked as a data science manager at an automotive engineering company, where I developed anomaly detection algorithms for engine health monitoring on multivariate IOT sensor data.
+I've been a 6S Black Belt, Product Validation Engineer, and FEA Analyst (computational stress, vibration and fatigue modeling).

 Topics that I'm excite me -
 * anomaly detection